mobilecoinofficial/MobileCoin-Swift/docs/calculate-fee.md

 # Calculate Fee

-In order for users to send transactions, users must pay the **transaction fee**:.
+In order for users to send transactions, users must pay the **transaction fee**:

 ![Users must be able to be charged a transaction fee when they send payments from their smartphone.](images/calculate-fee.jpeg)